 - Number of IAB-MT beams ID: This field indicates the number of recommended IAB-MT beams included in the MAC CE.
 The length of the field is 8 bits;

 - IAB-MT beam type IDi: This field determines the type of information used as an indication of an uplink or downlink IAB-MT beam, indicated with the IAB-MT Resource set IDi.
 If the value of the field is 00, the information included in the IAB-MT Resource set IDi field is the TCI state ID (contained in the 7 rightmost bits of the field).
 If the value of the field is 01, the information included in the IAB-MT Resource set IDi field is the SSB ID (contained in the 6 rightmost bits of the field).
 If the value of the field is 10, the information included in the IAB-MT Resource set IDi field is the CSI-RS index (comprising all 8 bits), which is the NZP-CSI-RS-ResourceId as specified in TS 38.331 [5].
-If the value of the field is 11, the information included in the IAB-MT Resource set IDi field is the SRI (contained in the 4 rightmost bits of the field).
+If the value of the field is 11, the information included in the IAB-MT Resource set IDi field is the SRI (contained in the 4 rightmost bits of the field and referring to an SRS-ResourceID).
 The length of the field is 2 bits;

 - IAB-MT Resource set IDi: an indication of the IAB-MTs recommended downlink or uplink beams.
 IAB-MT Resource set ID0 field refers to the first IAB-MT's beam, IAB-MT Resource set ID1 field refers to the second IAB-MT's beam, and so on.
 The length of the field is 8 bits;